marcuwynu23/narciso/README.md

 ## Inspiration

-Narciso draws its inspiration from the story of **Narcissus** in Greek mythology.
+Narciso draws its inspiration from the story of Narcissus in Greek mythology.
 In the myth, Narcissus is a figure known for his beauty, but also for his tragic demise due to his obsession with his own reflection.
-Similarly, Narciso emphasizes the importance of self-reflection and introspection in web development, encouraging developers to build elegant and efficient applications while appreciating the beauty of well-crafted software.
+Similarly, Narciso emphasizes the importance of self-reflection and introspection in web development, encouraging developers to build elegant and efficient applications while acknowledging that perfection is not always attainable.
+It recognizes that not all frameworks are flawless, but aims to cultivate an appreciation for the craftsmanship and beauty of well-crafted software, despite its imperfections.

-Additionally, I developed this project to learn the web core of PHP native.
+Additionally, personally I developed this project to learn the web core of PHP native.
 Through Narciso, I aimed to **deepen my understanding of web development principles and practices**, honing my skills in building robust and secure web applications using PHP's native capabilities.

-Furthermore, this project is also inspired by the contemporary cultural phenomenon of narcissism and its implications on society.
-By addressing themes related to self-absorption and self-obsession, **Narciso seeks to raise awareness about mental health issues and promote a more balanced approach to technology and self-expression.**
+Furthermore, as an artistic movement, this project is inspired by the contemporary cultural phenomenon of narcissism and its implications on society.
+By addressing themes related to self-absorption and self-obsession, Narciso seeks to raise awareness about mental health issues and promote a more balanced approach to technology and self-expression.

 ## Features